cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 #### Example

 In the example below, all the events created through the integration have the same organizer, "Natuurpunt Holsbeek".
-First you'll need to find the identifier of the organizer `Natuurpunt Holsbeek` in UiTdatabank.
+First you'll need to find the URL of the organizer `Natuurpunt Holsbeek` in UiTdatabank.

 **request**